JanssenProject/jans/docs/agama-catalog/jans/inboundID/README.md

 # Inbound identity with Agama

-Using Agama administrators can delegate authorization to external services like social sites.
-In a typical setting users are shown a login form with a "Sign in with..." button for authentication to take place at a given 3rd party in order to get access to a target application.
+Using Agama administrators can delegate authorization to external services like social sites and enterprise access management solutions, e.g. Microsoft Entra ID, Oracle Access Management, etc. In a typical setting users are presented a login form with a "Sign in with..." button for authentication to take place at a given 3rd party in order to get access to a target application.

 This process is usually referred to as "inbound identity".
 In this document the steps required to setup inbound identity in your Janssen server are presented.